 - And then we learn that Yuno's father wasn't so different.
 He was a huge Workaholic to the point that he failed to notice how his wife had become abusive towards their child.
 And then said kid got fed up…

-- Meiko Akizuki's parents in Marmalade Boy only seem to care about themselves and their marital problems/economic deals, fighting all the time when they're at home while almost completely ignoring Meiko's own needs, only showing some concern when it's obvious it well affect their reputation (like their Parental Marriage Veto in the anime.
+- Meiko Akizuki's parents in Marmalade Boy only seem to care about themselves and their marital problems/economic deals, fighting all the time when they're at home while almost completely ignoring Meiko's own needs, only showing some concern when it's obvious it will affect their reputation (like their Parental Marriage Veto in the anime.
 For worse, they simply can't get divorced because if they do, the Akizuki wealth will be divided and most likely lost.
 On top of it, Mrs. Akizuki is a Lady Drunk who is seen drowning her sorrows on screen while bitching out her much hated husband.

-- Yugi's mother is hardly ever around during the series, as well as being oblivious to the true nature of the Millennium Puzzle or any other activity that his son engages in.
+- Yugi's mother is hardly ever around during the series, as well as being oblivious to the true nature of the Millennium Puzzle or any other activity that her son engages in.
 Moreover, Word of God stated that the reason his father never shows up is because he's away on business (all the time, apparently).
 No wonder Yugi was a Shrinking Violet at the very beginning.

 - Yu-Gi-Oh!
 ARC-V: